42hexagons/42hexagons.github.io/_jobs/backend-software-engineer.markdown

 Full-remote.
 We are all based in France so if you are close to UTC+1, that would be great but that should not help you from applying to this position.

-## Budget
+## Budget & Duration

-The expected workload is of 40 hr/week maximum with an hourly rate of US$15.
+The expected workload is of 40 hr/week maximum with a negociable hourly rate.
+We are looking for a mid-term collaboration starting from August 1st 2021.

 ## Apply